Unapologetically Liz

 But Dallas has dropped nine straight games.
 And her coach, Fred Williams, whom she felt a bond with after he emailed and texted her for five years to lure her to the organization, was fired Sunday.

-Cambage is already looking ahead, as she signed to play for China.
+Cambage is already looking ahead, as she signed to play in China.
 But sometimes it can all feel so exhausting, being a female athlete.

 "Do I come back to the WNBA and get my pocket change for the year?
 And get constantly beaten up every game?"
 Cambage says.
 "We've had one game on ESPN this season.
 We need more.
 We need to be marketed better. ...
 It's hard.
 Do I live my life, or do I chase hotel rooms and basketball courts and petty pay?"